vMODB: Unifying Event and Data Management for Distributed Asynchronous Applications: Protocols

+\fakesub{Correctness} We have the following theorem regarding the schedule produced by the VMS.
+The detailed proof is presented in Appendix ($\S$~\ref{subsec:vms_tx_sched}).

+\begin{theorem} Let \( O = [T_1, T_2, \dots, T_n] \) be a total order of transactions defined by the dispatchers, and \( S \) be the schedule produced by the VMS. \( S \) is conflict-equivalent to \( O \). \end{theorem}

-\textbf{Batch Commit.} Committing every transaction in a distributed setting introduces substantial network round trips between participant nodes and a transaction coordinator~\cite{consensus}.
-To mitigate this overhead, a transaction runs and commits in the context of a batch of transactions in vMODB.
-When a batch is sealed, the coordinator collects all VMSes that are terminal nodes in the batch, and send a $batch\_commit\_info$ to each, including the batch ID, the previous batch, and the number of TiDs for each.
+\fakesub{Batch Commit} Committing a distributed transaction introduces substantial network round-trip times~\cite{consensus}.
+To mitigate this overhead, transactions commit in batches in \name.
+When a batch is sealed, the dispatcher collects all VMSes that are the sink nodes of the transactions in the batch, logs them in the Catalogs, and sends a $batch\_commit\_info$ to each of them, which includes the IDs of this and the previous batch, and the number of respective TiDs, so every VMS instance can maintain the number of TiDs executed per batch.

-Every VMs instance maintain a count of the number of TiDs executed per batch.
-Upon receiving a $batch\_commit\_info$ message, a terminal VMS instance checks whether it has already processed all TiDs of the given batch.
-Otherwise, it waits until all TiDs complete processing.
-Then, it sends a $batch\_complete$ message to the coordinator.
-When all $batch\_complete$ messages arrive, the coordinator then sends a $batch\_commit$ request to all other participant VMSes (i.e., non-terminals) in the batch.

-Acknowledging that a batch has completed in terminal VMSes implicates that upstream VMSes have also completed.
-This insight allows for minimizing messages in the batch commit protocol.
-Besides, transactions are optimistically processed, that is, VMSes do not wait for batch commit completion in order to process transactions of subsequent batches.
+Upon receiving a $batch\_commit\_info$ message, the sink VMSes in the batch wait until they have processed all TiDs.
+Then, they send a $batch\_complete$ message to the commit handler.
+When all $batch\_complete$ messages arrive, the commit handler sends a $batch\_commit$ request to all VMSes involved in the batch.
+Note that a completed batch in sink VMSes implies that it has also completed in upstream VMSes.
+This allows for minimizing messages in the batch commit protocol.
+Besides, transactions are optimistically processed, i.e., VMSes do not wait for batch commit completion in order to process transactions of subsequent batches.